-Situated in the residential suburb of Georgetown, The University of Otago College of Education - Southland Campus, is ideally situated to support students, facility and the surrounding community during an emergency.
+Situated in the residential suburb of Avenal, The Salvation Army is ideally situated to support staff, volunteers and the surrounding community during an emergency.

-The management team have agreed to work with EMS to develop planning for The College of Education (Invercargill) Community Emergency Hub.
+The management team have agreed to work with EMS to develop planning for The Salvation Army Community Emergency Hub.

-The staff at the college will be provided with guidance on how to open and run a Community Emergency Hub and those involved will be able to access advice from Emergency Management Southland if they require further information or support.
-If the impacts of the emergency exceeds the capability of the community to cope, then following discussions with Emergency Management Southland a Civil Defence Centre may be set up at this location.
+The staff will be provided with guidance on how to open and run a Community Emergency Hub and those involved will be able to access advice from Emergency Management Southland if they require further information or support.

+If the impact of the emergency exceeds the capability of the community to cope, then following discussions with Emergency Management Southland a Civil Defence Centre may be set up at this location.
 This Civil Defence Centre will allow access to national agencies to assist people who may require additional support.
 It will also increase the availability of resources to the community.
-It will be managed by staff deployed to the centre by EMS, who will work alongside the management team at The University of Otago College of Education - Southland Campus.
+It will be managed by staff deployed to the centre by EMS, who will work alongside The Salvation Army.